dasch-swiss/dsp-tools/docs/dsp-tools-start-stack.md

 #### When should I restart DSP-API?

-After creating a data model and adding some data in your local DSP stack, you can work on DSP as if it was the live platform.
+After creating a data model and adding some data into your local DSP stack, you can work on DSP as if it was the live platform.
 But there are certain actions that are irreversible or can only be executed once, e.g. uploading the same JSON project file.
-If you edit your data model in the JSON file, and then you want to upload it a second time,
+If you edit your data model in the JSON file, and you want to upload it a second time,
 DSP-API will refuse to create the same project again.
 So, you might want to restart the stack and start over again from a clean setup.